QXIP/Qbana/README.md

 access to it.

 ### Suggested
-* A reverse proxy to take care of security or a [hosted solution](http://facetflow.com) which does for you
+* A reverse proxy to take care of security or a [hosted solution](http://facetflow.com) which does it for you

 ### Docs